Criminal Law Sentencing Factors

 - Deter the community from committing similar offences.

-In addition to the five main sentencing principles, there are also numerous secondary consideration the Judge may consider.
+In addition to the five main sentencing principles, there is also numerous secondary consideration the Judge may consider.
 The factors considered will be relevant mitigating circumstances relevant to your personal situation.

 Examples of secondary considerations which may apply to reduce your sentence include: –